Annie Oakley: Marriage and career

-According to a modern-day account in The Cincinnati Enquirer, it is possible that the shooting match took place in 1881 and not 1875.
+According to a modern-day account in The Cincinnati Enquirer, it is possible that the shooting match took place in 1881, not 1875.
 It appears the time of the event was never recorded.
-Biographer Shirl Kasper states the shooting match took place in the spring of 1881 near Greenville, possibly in North Star as mentioned by Butler during interviews in 1903 and 1924.
+Biographer Shirl Kasper states that the shooting match took place in the spring of 1881 near Greenville, possibly in North Star, as mentioned by Butler during interviews in 1903 and 1924.
 Other sources seem to coincide with the North Fairmount location near Cincinnati if the event occurred in 1881.
-The Annie Oakley Center Foundation mentions Oakley visiting her married sister Lydia Stein at her home near Cincinnati in 1875.
-That information is incorrect as Lydia did not marry Joseph C. Stein until March 19, 1877.
-Although speculation, it is most likely that Oakley and her mother visited Lydia in 1881 as she was seriously ill from tuberculosis.

 The Bevis House hotel was still being operated by Martin Bevis and W. H. Ridenour in 1875.
-It opened around 1860 after the building was previously used as a pork packaging facility.
+It opened around 1860, after the building had been previously used as a pork packaging facility.
 Jack Frost did not obtain management of the hotel until 1879.
 The Baughman & Butler shooting act first appeared on the pages of The Cincinnati Enquirer in 1880.
-They signed with Sells Brothers Circus in 1881 and made an appearance at the Coliseum Opera House later that year.
+The pair signed with Sells Brothers Circus in 1881, and made an appearance at the Coliseum Opera House later that year.

-Regardless of the actual date of the shooting match, Oakley and Butler were married a year afterward.
+Oakley and Butler were married a year afterward.
 A certificate on file with the Archives of Ontario, Registration Number 49594, reports that Butler and Oakley were wed on June 20, 1882, in Windsor, Ontario.
-Many sources say the marriage took place on August 23, 1876, in Cincinnati, but no recorded certificate validates that date.
+Many sources say the marriage took place on August 23, 1876, in Cincinnati, but no recorded certificate confirms that date.
 A possible reason for the contradictory dates is that Butler's divorce from his first wife, Henrietta Saunders, was not yet final in 1876.
-An 1880 U.S. Federal Census record shows Saunders as married.
+An 1880 U.S. census record shows Saunders as married.
 Sources mentioning Butler's first wife as Elizabeth are inaccurate; Elizabeth was his granddaughter, her father being Edward F. Butler.
-Throughout Oakley's show-business career, the public was often led to believe that she was five to six years younger than she was.
-The later marriage date would have better supported her fictional age.
+Throughout Oakley's show-business career, the public was often led to believe that she was five or six years younger than she was; The later marriage date would have better supported her fictional age.